Muhammad Shoaib Siddiqui

-Muhammad Shoaib Siddiqui is a Pakistani politician who was a member of the Provincial Assembly of the Punjab, from 2004 to 2007 and again from October 2015 to May 2018.
+Muhammad Shoaib Siddiqui is a Pakistani politician who was a member of the Provincial Assembly of the Punjab from 2004 to 2007 and again from October 2015 to May 2018.

 Early life and education

-He was born on 29 May 1969 in Lahore.

-He has the degrees of Master of Science in Physics and the degree of Master of Science in Mathematics which he received in 1991 and 1993 respectively from University of the Punjab.
+Siddiqui was born on 29 May 1969 in Lahore.
+He has an M. Sc. in physics and an M. Sc. in mathematics which he received in 1991 and 1993 respectively from the University of the Punjab.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-156 (Lahore-XX) in by-polls held in 2004.
 He served as Parliamentary Secretary for Information from 2006 to 2007.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) from Constituency PP-156 (Lahore-XX) in 2008 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) from Constituency PP-156 (Lahore-XX) in the 2008 Pakistani general election, but was unsuccessful.
 He received 6,773 votes and lost the seat to Chaudhry Yaseen Sohail.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PTI from Constituency PP-147 (Lahore-XI) in by-polls held in October 2015.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-147 (Lahore-XI) in a by-election held in October 2015.